UK mulls refusing EU ambassador full diplomatic status | DW | 21.01.2021

-London may not grant the EU ambassador full diplomatic status, as the bloc is not a nation state.
-The incident marks the latest row between Brussels and London following the UK's departure from the EU.
+Britain's government may not grant the EU ambassador full diplomatic status, as the bloc is not a nation-state.
+The proposal marks the latest row between Brussels and London following the UK's departure from the EU.

-Prime Minister Boris Johnson's spokesman on Thursday said the European Union's delegation to the UK would be granted the diplomatic privileges and immunity necessary to enable it to work, without being drawn on whether that would be the same status conferred on national ambassadors.
+On Thursday, Prime Minister Boris Johnson's spokesman said the European Union's delegation to the UK would be granted the diplomatic privileges and immunity necessary to enable it to work, without saying whether that would be the same status conferred on national ambassadors.

 "The EU, its delegation and staff will receive the privileges and immunities necessary to enable them to carry out their work in the UK effectively," the spokesman told reporters.

-The BBC had reported earlier that the UK planned to refuse to give full diplomatic status to the EU's ambassador in London, prompting a diplomatic spatbetween the UK and the 27-member bloc.
+The BBC had reported earlier that the UK planned to refuse to give full diplomatic status to the European Union's ambassador in London, prompting a diplomatic spat between Britain and the 27-member bloc.

 "It's a matter of fact that the EU is a collective of nations, but it's not a state ... in its own right," Johnson's spokesman said.